How to Travel With A Cat In The Car

 If your cat is no longer a kitten, don’t fret.
-You can still train them to like the car, it just might take longer.
+You can still train them to like the car.

-Many cats also associate their carrier with negative experiences.
-Since the carrier is usually how your cat travels in the car, it would be ideal for your kitty to have a positive associate with it.
+However, as the carrier is how your cat travels in the car, it would be ideal for your kitty to have a positive associate with it.

 The aim is to teach your cat to enjoy spending time in their crate, this will encourage them to enter the crate willingly (no more forcing) and to see their cat crate as their safe space.

 Start by feeding your cat near the crate.
 Then drop some treats into the carrier to make them comfortable with it.
 As they start entering the carrier on their own start giving them treats every time they are in the crate.
 If you have clicker trained your cat – you can use the same principles here.